Claude Code Integration

 Phase-Based Subagent Usage

-Each FORGE phase naturally aligns with specific subagents:
+Each FORGE phase naturally aligns with specific subagents (following IDD methodology):

 - forge-analyzer: Codebase understanding and impact assessment